Candice Brown has been named winner of the last series of The Great British Bake Off to air on the BBC.

 "I have low self belief, even though my friends and family constantly build my confidence up.
 So it was a big moment in my life, probably the biggest so far.

 "I felt that everything happens for a reason, and I did it, and that makes me smile so much.
 In fact, I can't stop smiling."

-Paul added: "The standard was exceptionally high.
+Hollywood added: "The standard was exceptionally high.
 Candice is very much all or nothing.
 When you look back on some of her bakes they have been beautiful.
 When she nails it, she is one of the best."

 To fit in with the royal theme of the week, to mark the Queen's 90th birthday, the bakers were tasked with creating a picnic fit for the monarch - one chocolate celebration cake, 12 puff pastry sausage rolls, 12 mini quiches, 12 savoury scones and 12 fruit and custard tarts.

-Andrew's grandmother's chocolate cake recipe was a hit with the judges, with Hollywood hailing it the "star piece" of the picnic, but his sausage and chorizo jam rolls suffered from raw pastry, his sweet potato, goats cheese and caramelized onion quiches had overworked pastry and his strawberry and pistachio tarts had the dreaded "soggy bottom".
+Smyth's grandmother's chocolate cake recipe was a hit with the judges, with Hollywood hailing it the "star piece" of the picnic, but his sausage and chorizo jam rolls suffered from raw pastry, his sweet potato, goats cheese and caramelized onion quiches had overworked pastry and his strawberry and pistachio tarts had the dreaded "soggy bottom".

-Jane's spread was praised as "right royal and regal" by Berry but she also suffered from raw pastry in her apple and thyme sausage rolls.
+Beedle's spread was praised as "right royal and regal" by Berry but she also suffered from raw pastry in her apple and thyme sausage rolls.

-Candice's picnic was universally praised, with even her bacon, mushroom and black pudding sausage rolls getting a seal of approval.
+Brown's picnic was universally praised, with even her bacon, mushroom and black pudding sausage rolls getting a seal of approval.

 For the earlier signature challenge the bakers tackled filled meringue crowns, made up of three layers.